EdwardBerman/shopt/README.md

 > Also for official website

 ## Known Issues
-+ kolmogorov radial profile taking an unfeasible amount of time to compute
++ kolmogorov radial profile not yet functional

 ## Contributors
 + Edward Berman